Sayantanpaul96/Pokedex/README.md

+# POKEDEX DESIGNED BY SAYANTAN PAUL
+This application is a replica of the pokedex

+Techstack uses:
+  1. React
+  2. antd
+  3. axios

+CLONE THE PROJECT AND RUN NPM START

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.